seraficaj/react-puppies/readme.md

 ## READ THIS WHOLE DOCUMENT BEFORE CLONING AND RUNNING

-## Coded lovingly by Jason SErafica
+## Coded lovingly by Jason Serafica

 ## Set Up